GOLD2023

 SOURCE: Self-reported by organization

-Dinosaur Ridge develops, implements, and continuously improves new in-person and virtual educational programs for all visitors that encourage curiosity, critical thinking, and provide fun activities related to the natural and historical resources found at Dinosaur Ridge, Triceratops Trail, and related paleontology sites.
+Dinosaur Ridge develops, implements, and continuously improves in-person and virtual educational programs for all visitors.
+These fun, educational programs encourage curiosity, critical thinking, and interactive activities related to the natural and historical resources found at Dinosaur Ridge, Triceratops Trail, and nearby related paleontology sites.
 Dinosaur Ridge consistently evaluates its educational programs relative to the stated core impact statements (see next page).
-The organization believes that its programs are sparks that ignite curiosity and a life-long passion for learning science and history about the natural resources found there.
-Volunteers are key to offering education programs.
+The organization believes that its programs ignite curiosity and a life-long passion for learning science and history about the natural resources found there.
+Volunteers are key to providing these education programs.

 Our programs